 To make the Kisanvu vegetable…

-Firstly, you need to chop or ground the leaves before cooking it. this removes the of cyanogens that it contains.
+Firstly, you need to chop or ground the leaves before cooking them. this removes the cyanogens that it contains.

 Now fry onions and add coconut milk or peanut butter.
 When the mixture starts to boil, add the cooked cassava leaves.
 Stir for a few more minutes and remove from the heat.
 Serve with rice or another main cereal-based dish and enjoy the yummy cassava leaf meal.

 This Is another meal made from cassava leaves, it is a native of Cameroun.
 It is prepared by cooking together, palm but pulp and mashed cassava leaf with peeled and cleaned cassava tuber.
 These are cooked on high heat and stirred intermittently.

 After 20 minutes, check the cooking process and adjust the amount of water.
 For a quarter of an hour, a half cover the pot to allow the water to evaporate.
 This vegetable soup is ready once the crushed leaves turn a yellowish color and the liquid has reduced by half.